Overview Orka Cluster 3.2

 • If you are running a 3.0.0-compatible version, authenticate with a dedicated service account.

-To deploy a VM, you need an image.
-Check what images are available locally in your cluster.
-Check out the remote and pull an image if the local image list is empty.
-Or, even better, use an image from an OCI-compatible registry.
+To deploy a VM, an image is required.
+Check what images are available locally in the cluster.
+Check out the remote and pull an image if the local image list is empty, or use an image from an OCI-compatible registry.
 Check https://github.com/macstadium/orka-images for the latest available OCI-compatible images provided by MacStadium.
 The images available out-of-the-box provide a pre-configured disk size and a pre-installed OS.

-(Intel-only) If you want to use a different disk size or prefer to install an OS yourself, you can go the ISO way.
+(Intel-only) To use a different disk size or prefer to install an OS yourself, go to the ISO way.
 Create an empty image of sufficient size and attach an ISO to your VM.

-You can connect to your VMs via VNC, SSH, or Apple Screen Sharing.
-Once connected, you can change the VM by installing extra software, enabling OS features, and others.
+Connect to the VMs via VNC, SSH, or Apple Screen Sharing.
+Once connected, change the VM by installing extra software, enabling OS features, and others.
 For more information, see VNC, SSH, and Screen Sharing for Orka VMs.

-You can preserve the changes from one VM and deploy new VMs with these exact changes.
-Save or commit your changes, or push them to a remote OCI-compatible registry, to preserve and make them available for future configs and deployments.
+To preserve the changes from one VM and deploy new VMs with these exact changes.
+Save or commit the changes, or push them to a remote OCI-compatible registry, to preserve and make them available for future configs and deployments.

 1. (Optional) Delete unused VMs.